Integration

 Authentication / Authorization

-All requests require your product token which, as a registered user, you can find on our platform in the Channels app or for older SMS accounts in the Gateway app.
+All requests towards our Business Messaging API require a product token.
+You can find your product token as a registered user on our platform in the Channels app.

 ❗️